fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/Double Area Stair numbered.svg" width="7" /><img align="top" src="References/spacer.svg" width="1" /><img align="top" src="References/Sequence second case.svg" width="5" />

 After exiting the first area, we step to the field 2 straight, 1 right (A).
 There will be a Mid across obstacle on the left side, so we exit that area at the field marked with B. From the C-shape we exit at C where we encounter a C-shape on the left and an Across obstacle on the right.
 We do not code the 4 steps in the program.
 We are writing a recursive function that calls itself until it runs into the double obstacle case.
-Notice, the start area is the same as in Square 4 x 2 C-Shape and Square 4 x 2 Area.
+Notice, the start area is the same as in Square 4&nbsp;x&nbsp;2 C-Shape and Square 4&nbsp;x&nbsp;2 Area.
 So these are also solved by this algorithm.

 <!---->